crums-io/merkle-tree/README.md

 Note that carries (plural for carry) can themselves be unpaired.

+## Hash Computation

+A parent node's *data* in a Merkle tree is a hash of its children's data.
+Order matters: its a hash of the concatenation of the left child with the right child.
+This implementation prepends a leaf node's data with a `0` [byte] and an branch (internal) node's data with a `1` per the recommendation by the Certificate Transparency to thwart the "2nd pre-image attack".
+This is perhaps unnecessary here, since that attack only works if the height of the tree is not known.
+Still, a nice to have.
+(See `Tree.java` if you need to edit these pre-pended paddings out.)

 ## API

 There are only a few classes in this [API](https://github.com/gnahraf/merkle-tree/tree/master/src/main/java/com/gnahraf/util/mrkl).